rbotafogo/galaaz/blogs/gknit/gknit.md

 ## R Markdown formatting

-Document formating can be done with simple markups such as:
+Document formatting can be done with simple markups such as:

 ### Headers